pixo2000/pixo2000/README.md

 ###

-<p align="left">✌️ I am a Hobby Dev and currently developing some QoL Programs for a Film Studio.<br>🌐 I currently learn a lot about Networking thanks to Informatik Class 11.<br>🖥 If you need a server setup just message me :D</p>
+<p align="left">✌️ I am a Hobby Dev / SysAdmin and currently developing some QoL Programs for a Film Studio.<br>🌐 I currently learn a lot about Networking thanks to Informatik Class 11.<br>🖥 If you need a server setup just message me :D</p>

 ###